krakenCookie/krakenCookie.github.io/_posts/2016-11-14-webcomic_post.md

 ## SMBC: longer and more uncut

 Unlike _Broodhollow_, _Saturday Morning Breakfast Cereal_ has no problems with regular updates.
 In a downright _freakish_ display of perseverance, _Saturday Morning Breakfast Cereal_ (or SMBC as its often known by) updates every. _Damn_. _**DAY**_.
-[Zach Weinersmith](https://twitter.com/ZachWeiner) is a gangly, red-headed _beast_, and just by virtue of his update schedule, SMBC would remain one of my favorites.
+[Zach Weinersmith](https://twitter.com/ZachWeiner) is a gangly, red-headed _beast_, and if just by virtue of his update schedule, SMBC would remain one of my favorites.

 Early SMBC comics usually consisted of a single panel, and relied on a specific brand of humor to get laughs.
 To long-time readers of the comic, [my brother](https://twitter.com/andrewburchill) and I, it felt that a while ago Zach started doing longer and longer strips, which we joked got less and less funny.
 So when I started collected data, my brother suggested that I collect data on how long his strips were at the same time.
 Were his strips _really_ getting longer, or was it just our imagination?